tpierag1/linux-server/README.md

 # Deploy to Amazon Lightsail

-Download private key contained in repository and ssh into server `ssh grader@52.14.163.100`
+Download Private Key Contained in Submission
+`ssh grader@52.14.163.100`

 ## Configuration Steps
 The following steps were taken to configure and secure the server

 #### Set Up Non-Root User
 Create User grader